This is a very basic explanation of “What is Trisomy 13?” I will also explain Liam’s type, which is Complete Isodicentric Trisomy 13 Mosaicism.

 Complete and partial characterize the extra chromosome.
 Complete refers to an entire chromosome being copied.
 Partial refers to some of the chromosome being copied.

 Full + Mosaic (cell)

-Full and mosaic characterize the cell.
-Full means every cell in the body has trisomy (an extra chromosome) regardless of whether it’s complete or partial.
+Full and mosaic characterize the cell but are different in many ways.
+Full means every cell in the body has trisomy (an extra chromosome) regardless of whether it’s complete or partial and occurs at fertilization.

 Isodicentric characterizes the arrangement of the extra chromosome.
 Isodicentric means the extra chromosome is mirror imaged and stuck to its pair.
 (It’s a copycat with attachment issues).